MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 1. Click the custom playlist that requires translation.
 2. Scroll down the page, then under Assets, select the asset, select the language, and then click Open.
 3. Make the translations for the page, and then click **Publish**.

+## For more information
+- For more information about customizing learning pathways, see [Customize Learning Pathways](custom_overview.md).